eleen3280212/statistics-analysis-portfolio/M3_independent_samples_t_tests_and_correlation/README.md

 ## Dataset

 This analysis used data from the General Social Survey (GSS) 2018 dataset.
-The project examined whether mean total family income differed significantly between White respondents and Black/Other respondents.
+The project examined whether the mean total dollar value of stock ownership differed significantly between male and female respondents.

 Source:
 https://gss.norc.org/

 ## Key Findings

-- An independent samples t-test was conducted to compare mean total family income between White respondents and Black/Other respondents.
+- An independent samples t-test was conducted to compare the mean total dollar value of stock ownership between male and female respondents.
-- Levene’s Test for Equality of Variances was significant, indicating that the unequal variances assumption should be used for interpretation.
+- Levene’s Test for Equality of Variances was significant (p =0.005), indicating that the unequal variances assumption was used for interpretation.
-- White respondents reported a significantly higher mean total family income than Black/Other respondents.
+- Male respondents reported a significantly higher mean total dollar value of stock ownership than female respondents.
-- The difference in mean family income was statistically significant (p < .001).
+- The difference between the two groups was statistically significant (p =0.005).
-- Error bar chart analysis supported the statistical findings by showing meaningful differences in average income across racial groups.
+- Error bar chart analysis supported the statistical findings by showing meaningful differences in average stock value between gender groups.
-- Results suggested that race group membership was associated with differences in average total family income within this sample.
+- Results suggested that gender was associated with differences in average stock ownership value within this sample.

 ## Software Used